Wunted7/Key-Access/README.md

 # Key Access
 This programm check your personal computer handwriting with data in our database.
-It write :"I know you" or " I don't know you"
+It write :"I know you" and your name or " I don't know you"

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.